irit-melodi/irit-stac/README.md

   parser and display a graph of the output (needs third party tools, see script for details)

-code/parser/harness.sh
+irit-stac evaluate
-~ given extracted features (see gather-features), run experiments on STAC data
+~ given extracted features (see irit-stac gather), run experiments on STAC data